dabruhce/TwitchManager/README.md

 # Use bot notifications
 - point clr or streaming browser items at http://192.168.99.100:8000/index.html
 - Note if you have a different docker ip the ip above should be changed to that value
+- IP can be found by issuing docker-machine ip default within docker quickstart terminal

 # Use bot calendar
 - point clr or streaming browser items at http://192.168.99.100:8000/calendar.html